 It is well known that many large beauty companies make animal experiments before launching new cosmetic products.
 Therefore, it seems to be a perfect alternative, just to switch to natural cosmetics.
 But natural cosmetics are not always synonymous with vegan cosmetics.

 Natural cosmetics are defined by the fact that all ingredients have been produced on a vegetable or mineral basis.
-Harmful or controversial substances such as paraffin, parabens, silicones and synthetic fragrances are taboo.
-Also on genetic engineering, radioactive irradiation and also on animal experiments is omitted.
+Harmful or controversial substances such as paraffin, parabens, silicones, and synthetic fragrances are taboo.
+Also on genetic engineering, radioactive irradiation and also on animal experiments are omitted.

-Attention – the ingredients of natural cosmetics are not automatically vegan: Natural cosmetics not only contains vegetable raw materials but is also made from the products of living animals, such as milk, honey, silk, lanolin, and eggs.
+Attention – the ingredients of natural cosmetics are not automatically vegan: Natural cosmetics not only contain vegetable raw materials but are also made from the products of living animals, such as milk, honey, silk, lanolin, and eggs.

 Vegan cosmetics include these substances